benmarwick/dockerfile-rstudio/README.md

 The advantage of using a Dockerfile here is that we pull a rocker image, rather than building one.
 So it's very fast to get the Binder up and running.

-Plus we can use the Dockerfile to install linux libraries and R packages from GitHub like this:
+Plus we can use the Dockerfile to install  R packages from GitHub like this:

 ```
-# Install linux depedendencies here
-# e.g. need this for ggforce::geom_sina

-  RUN sudo apt-get update \
-  && sudo apt-get install libudunits2-dev -y \

-## run some R code to get GitHub pkgs
-  && R -e "devtools::install_github(c('thomasp85/patchwork', 'rstudio/gt'))"
+  RUN  R -e "devtools::install_github(c('thomasp85/patchwork', 'rstudio/gt'))"
 ```